wp-plugins/contact-form-builder/readme.txt

 bug fixed in update

 = 1.0.9 =
-submitter information by IP in popup
+show submitter information by IP in popup

 = 1.0.8 =
 bug fixed in map